Menstrual underwear odor: Louloucup tips

 • Diet: certain foods can change the smell of menstrual blood.

-• Hydration: not drinking enough water can intensify body odor.
+• Hydration: a lack of water can intensify body odors.

-• Vaginal infections: These can change the natural smell of your discharge.
+• Vaginal infections: they can change the natural smell of your discharge.

-• Bacteria: they multiply quickly in warm, humid environments.
+• Bacteria: they grow quickly in a warm, humid environment.

-If you notice a fishy or particularly unpleasant and unusual odor, it could indicate a possible vaginal infection such as bacterial vaginosis, which requires medical attention.
+If you notice a fishy smell or a particularly unpleasant and unusual odor, this may indicate a possible vaginal infection such as bacterial vaginosis, which requires medical attention.

 Louloucup recommends...

-• Fill your cart however you want, with no limits: size, style, swimsuit, underwear, cup, etc.
+• Fill your cart however you like and without limits: size, style, swimsuit, panties, cup, etc.

-II - How to get rid of odors in period underwear? 🧼
+II – How to get rid of odors in menstrual panties? 🧼

-The good news is there are several effective ways to get rid of bad odors in a period panty.
-Here’s a step-by-step guide to keeping your period underwear fresh and odor-free:
+The good news is that there are several effective ways to remove bad odors from period panties.
+Here’s a step-by-step guide to keeping your period panties fresh and odor-free:

 odeur culotte menstruelle